turbo-language/August-lexer-parser/README.md

 - Tokens Vector is now a vector of tuples: `Vec<(token_name, token_type)>`

 ## To be completed:
-- Handling Numbers
-- Handling non-alpha-numeric tokens
+- Handling non-alpha-numeric tokens/Boilerplate tokens.

 # Rust translation of the Parser
 - To Be Completed Soon: